 You can also contact Northwestern for any emergency abroad.

 Sometimes people overlook the fact that similar adjustments are necessary when returning home.
 New ideas, friendships, and experiences gained overseas will change, and you will return home with a variety of new perspectives.
 While you have probably made some progress in integrating these changes into your life while studying abroad, you now have a new task of determining how to integrate these changes into your life at home.
-Read more about reverse culture shock and re-entry strategies on the Study Abroad Office’s website.
+Read more about the re-entry experience and re-entry resources on the Global Learning Office website.